breautek/storm/BREAKING_CHANGES.md

 # 5.x -> 6.x

+## Application bootstrapping

+Application now doesn't auto bootstrap during the constructor.
+This created for an awkward API because during construction, asynchronous APIs were being done, and the constructor isn't an async function.

+Now there is a async `start` method to begin bootstrapping the application.

+## Logger

 `@arashi/logger` version 4.x is now needed which revamps how logging is done.

 `Logger` has been renamed to `BaseLogger` and there is a new `Logger` class in it's place that behaves similar to the old logger.